jstrausd/homebridge-simple-wled/README.md

 If you encounter some issues when adding the accessory to the homekit app, open an issue in GitHub...

 ## 💡 Configure own Effect-Switch
+> **You can't enable the Effect-Switch and Preset-Switch at the same time!
 To use your own effects you have an option "effects" you can add to your config.json and add as value a comma-seperated list of supported effects of your choice.
 All effects are found under [Effects-List - WLED](https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes) (Just use Names from the Effects and not from the palettes!!)